Axiverse Lampposts

 In order to derive analytic expressions for the GS decay constants, it is useful to express the length of the $i$th orthogonalized vector geometrically.
-At the $i$th stage of the GS process, the previous $i-1$ vectors define an $(i-1)$-dimensional parallelepiped, and the projection of $\bm\rho_i$ into the orthogonal complement is given by a ratio of parallelepiped volumes,
+At the $i$th stage of the GS process, the previous $i-1$ vectors span a subspace defined by an $(i-1)$-dimensional parallelepiped.
+The projection of $\bm\rho_i$ onto the orthogonal subspace is given by a ratio of parallelepiped volumes,

 Low-dimensional versions are familiar:

 and in general one may write $|\bm\rho_{i\perp}| = |\bm\rho_1\wedge\cdots\wedge\bm\rho_i|\,/\,|\bm\rho_1\wedge\cdots\wedge\bm\rho_{i-1}|$, where the higher-dimensional expressions involve the exterior product and an appropriate norm on $i$-vectors.
 Fortunately, the parallelepiped volumes admit a standard representation in terms of Gram determinants,